Chorus/Note-Documentation/docs/Session/SessionNotes.md

     - Problem Behaviors: behaviors that occurred during the session.
 - **Setting Events**: Include observable and measurable details that may have interfered with your session or possibly impacted the increase in occurrence or intensity of problem behaviors.
 - **Preferences and Reinforcers**: Include observable and measurable details about the preferences and reinforcers utilized during the session.
-    - Preferences include tangible and intangible stimuli that a learner may demonstrate interest in.
-This may include items selected for an intervention.
-    - Reinforcers include tangible and intangible stimuli delivered to a learner upon demonstration of a desired behavior to increase future likelihood of its occurrence.

 After completing the session note, tap "Review Session Note" to generate a session narrative based on the information you entered on the note.
 Edit and add detail to ensure it accurately summarizes your session, then save the note.